From the Research: Five Reasons Why Grapes Are Good for You

 3. "Grape" News for High Blood Pressure.
-In a recent series of laboratory studies, rats were fed a salty diet and their blood pressures rose as a result.
+In a recent series of studies, animals were fed a salty diet and their blood pressures rose as a result.
 When grapes were added to their diet blood pressure levels dropped, heart function improved and inflammation was reduced throughout their bodies.
 These animals also showed fewer signs of heart damage compared to those who did not receive grapes in the diet.

 4. A Boost for Colon Health.
 In a small human study of colon cancer patients, those consuming a grape-enriched diet (equal to adding 2 1/2 cups of grapes per day for two weeks) were able to inhibit certain genes that promote tumor growth in the colon.
 This benefit was observed in the healthy tissue of the subjects' colons, not the cancerous, indicating a potential role for grapes in helping to maintain a healthy colon.